tercen/barplot_example/README.md

-# Template ggplot operator
+# Bar plot operator

 ##### Description

-The template ggplot operator demonstrates how to generate a barplot image and markdown components based on the input projection.
+The bar plot operator demonstrates how to generate a barplot image and markdown components based on the input projection.

 ##### Usage